brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 **Slaying arrow** 2,282 gp; **Greater slaying arrow** 4,057 gp

 This _+1 arrow_ is keyed to a particular type or subtype of creature.
 If it strikes such a creature, the target must succeed at a DC 20 Fortitude save or take 50 points of damage.
 Note that even creatures normally exempt from Fortitude saves (undead and constructs) are subject to this attack.
-When keyed to a living creature, this is a death effect (and thus _ [death ward](spell_dir/deathWard#_death-ward)_ protects a target.
+When keyed to a living creature, this is a death effect (and thus _ [death ward](spell_dir/deathWard#_death-ward)_ protects a target).
 To determine the type or subtype of creature the arrow is keyed to, roll on the table below.

 A _greater slaying arrow_ functions just like a normal slaying arrow, but the DC to avoid the death effect is 23 and the arrow deals 100 points of damage if the saving throw is failed.